aaron18072002/notes/english.md

 -- Compound prepositions usually a simple preposition and another word: across from, in addition to, from beneath, ...

-- The use cases of ON, AT, IN, FOR, DURING
+-- Một số cách sử dụng giới từ:

--- ON for days and date, AT for specific time, IN for period of time, FOR indicate the duration of time, DURING indicate events happening at the same time.
+--- ON for days and date, AT for specific time, IN for period of time, FOR indicate the duration of time, DURING indicate events happening at the same time.

+--- By: Use for express cause and manner ( nguyên nhân và cách thức ).

+--- In: Use for express a conditional state of being ( chỉ ra 1 trạng thái có điều kiện ).

+--- On: Indicates the state of being or intention ( trạng thái chuẩn bị làm gì đó - dự định ).

+--- Of: Indicates the cause or relationship between subjects ( Mối quan hệ giữa các đối tượng ) or expresses feelings for someone/something ( cảm nhận về 1 ai đó ).

+--- To: Indicates who receives an action or indicates a destination or use to show the connection between people and things or used to describe someone's behaviour toward someone else ( mô tả hành vi của người này với người kia ).

+--- With: Describes relationships or connections.

+--- Between: Expresses the relationship between two or more things.

+--- At: Use this preposition to talk about skills and abilities with adjectives like good, bad, fantastic, horrible.

+--- About: Use to explain the cause of feeling.

+--- For: Indicates an objective ( chỉ ra 1 mục tiêu ) or also use to explain the cause of feeling.